Skip to main content

 Park History

-Ballyarr Wood was designated as a Nature Reserve by the Irish National Parks and Wildlife Service in recognition of its significance as one of the few surviving fragments of ancient oakwood in northwest Ireland.
-The woodland's bryophyte communities were identified as being of international importance by botanical surveys.
-Conservation management has focused on preventing further fragmentation, controlling invasive species including rhododendron, and maintaining the woodland's structural complexity through non-intervention in the core area.
+Ballyarr Wood was designated as a Nature Reserve by the National Parks and Wildlife Service (NPWS) in 1986 as one of the few surviving fragments of ancient oakwood in northwest Ireland.
+[1] The woodland is designated as a Special Area of Conservation under the EU Habitats Directive and is described as one of the best and largest examples of semi-natural deciduous woodland in the northwest.
+Conservation management has focused on preventing further fragmentation, controlling invasive rhododendron, and recent livestock exclusion to encourage natural tree regeneration.

 Major Trails And Attractions